loris-imageserver/loris/README.md

 Tests
 -----
+From the directory that contains `tests.py`, call

+  python -m unittest -v tests

+The tests should run in a logical order, so if you see a failure, futher failures might casacade and mask the problem.
+To solve this, you can have unittest stop at the first fail:

+  python -mf unittest -v tests

-Run `./tests.py`.
-You may want to turn down logging at first, and only turn it up if somethign goes wrong
+You may want to turn down logging at first, and only turn it up if something goes wrong. __Note__ that `Test_I_ResultantImg` takes a while.

 Source JPEG 2000 Images
 -----------------------